fmbenhassine/gossed/README.md

 ### Git statistics dashboard

-The following script (in `examples/git/git-stats.sh`) gathers statistics for a given git repository:
+The following script (in `examples/git/git-stats.sh`) gathers statistics from a git repository:

 ```shell
 #!/bin/bash